Bed Bath & Beyond to close 40 stores

 It plans to bring what it learns at those stores to locations across the country.

-The home goods chain has struggled to compete with traditional retailers such as Walmart (WMT) and Target (TGT), as well as online retailers Amazon (AMZN) ad discounters like TJ Maxx and its HomeGoods arm.
+The home goods chain has struggled to compete with traditional retailers such as Walmart and Target, as well as online retailers Amazon ad discounters like TJ Maxx and its HomeGoods arm.

 Last month, three activist funds said they have built a roughly 5% stake in Bed Bath & Beyond.
 They said they would attempt to overhaul the company's management team.